krgallagher/knowledgeLearner/README.md

 # kLearner

-kLearner (Knowledge Learner) is a new logic-base learning system that uses the Learning from Answer Sets paradigm of Inductive Logic Programming to learn commonsense reasoning knowledge from story-based question and answering in English across three discourse mediums: text, written dialogue, and spoken dialogue.
+kLearner (Knowledge Learner) is a new story-based question and answering system that uses the Learning from Answer Sets paradigm of
+Inductive Logic Programming to learn commonsense reasoning knowledge from story-based question and answering in English across three discourse mediums: text, written dialogue, and spoken dialogue.